GravityKit/AZ-Filters/readme.txt

 == Changelog ==

+= 1.3.5 on December 21, 2023 =

+This update brings a small yet important addition—a missing icon for the GravityView widget!

+#### 🚀 Added
+- Added the missing GravityView widget icon.

 = 1.3.4 on March 15, 2022 =

 * Added: Support for filtering by the Greek alphabet 🇬🇷